greyestapps/amazon-inspector-network-reachability-workshop/docs/01-environment-setup.md

 Module 1: Environment Build and Configuration
 =============================================

 In this first module you will build the environment using a CloudFormation template.
-As a reminder, make sure you are in a region supported by Amazon Inspector (<https://docs.aws.amazon.com/inspector/latest/userguide/inspector_supported_os_regions.html>); we recommended the *us-east-1* region.
+As a reminder, make sure you are in the *eu-west-1* region.
 You must also have an Amazon EC2 Key Pair in the region.
 If you do not, you must [create an EC2 Key Pair](<https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair>) for the instances to use.

 The CloudFormation template takes about 10 minutes to deploy in total; 5 minutes to deploy the infrastructure and an additional 5 minutes for listeners to become active on the instances.